MK-Chakraborty/developers-hub-asgn-8/README.md

 ## Project Description

-This is a device responsive website developed using React (a frontend libery of JS); Key features of this site are:
+This is a device responsive website developed using React (a frontend library of JS); Key features of this site are:

 ### Developed using React

-React is one of the most populer JavaScript frontend libery, which make sites more optimized according to performance.
+React is one of the most populer JavaScript frontend library, which make sites more optimized according to performance.

 ### Hire skilled developers